 Veterinary Dentistry Services

 Dental disease is very common among cats and dogs.
 By some estimates, 75% of cats and dogs over the age of 3 years old have dental disease significant enough to warrant treatment.
 Dental disease can affect many organs in mammals.
 Making sure your dog gets dental care or your cat gets dental care is important to their overall well-being.
 Ask yourself one question…does your pet’s breath smell bad?
 If it does, chances are there is a serious problem already.
+At Delavan Vet, our patients’ overall health is our primary concern, and that include oral health.

 Effects of Dental Disease